Tharun53666/INVERSE-OF-A-MATRIX/README.md

 1. Hardware – PCs
 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner
 ## Algorithm:
+### Step 1: Start
-### Step1 : Import numpy to perform the inverse of matrix operation
+### Step 2: Import the NumPy library to perform matrix operations.
-### Step 2: Create the matrix to find the inverse,representing as a Numpy array
+### Step 3: Define the matrix for which the inverse is to be calculated (as a NumPy array).
-### Step 3: Use the numpy. linalg.det() function to ensure the determination of matrix is non-singular matrix have inverses
+### Step 4: Calculate the determinant of the matrix using numpy.linalg.det().
+### Step 5: Check if the determinant is not equal to zero:
+If yes, proceed to compute the inverse using numpy.linalg.inv().
+If no, display a message that the matrix is singular and does not have an inverse.
+### Step 6: Display the result (inverse or error message).
-### Step 4: End the program
+### Step 7: End

 ## Program:
 ```